 We also describe the steps that are relevant to the roles of the DevOps engineer who implements the enterprise CI/CD pipeline, the DBA who is responsible for database code changes in Db2 for z/OS and for defining site rules that ensure quality in production, and the application developer who changes the application code and communicates requirements for changes in the database schema.

 Chapter 2.
 Db2 database code changes in the CI/CD pipeline

 Chapter 3.
-Description of the sample application
+Sample application overview